rickbenavidez/ruby_llm/docs/_advanced/error-handling.md

 ## Automatic Retries

-RubyLLM's underlying HTTP client (Faraday with `faraday-retry`) automatically retries requests that fail due to certain transient network or server issues.
-This helps improve reliability without requiring manual retry logic in most cases.
+RubyLLM automatically retries requests that fail due to transient network or server issues using Faraday's retry middleware.

 Retries are attempted for: